Esteph27/wedding-website/README.md

 - FAQs, registry, and dress code details

-- RSVP form integrated with Formspree for form submission handling
+- RSVP form integrated with Freeform for submission handling and dashboard viewing

 - Client-side form validation using JavaScript